On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Two-point high order velocity statistics

-In this section, we formulate general kinematic relations of any order (beyond second and third order) for different types of flow.
-This is a very challenging task involving significant amount of tensor/vector algebra and calculus.
-Readers can simply skip details of derivation in Appendix \ref{appendix:A} and directly jump to final results, i.e. Eqs. \eqref{M_ZEqnNum234089}-\eqref{M_ZEqnNum533624} for incompressible flow, Eq. \eqref{M_ZEqnNum591192} for constant divergence on small scale, and Eqs. \eqref{M_ZEqnNum900611}-\eqref{M_ZEqnNum433592} for irrotational flow on large scale.
+In this section, we formulate the general kinematic relations for correlation functions of any order (beyond the second and third orders) for different types of flow.
+This is a challenging task that involves a significant amount of tensor/vector algebra and calculus.
+The reader can simply skip the details of the derivation in the appendix \ref{appendix:A} and jump directly to the final results, that is, Eqs. \eqref{M_ZEqnNum234089}-\eqref{M_ZEqnNum533624} for incompressible flow, Eq. \eqref{M_ZEqnNum591192} for constant divergence on small scales, and Eqs. \eqref{M_ZEqnNum900611}-\eqref{M_ZEqnNum433592} for irrotational flow on large scales.